Where there is hope, there is recovery: Suicide Awareness

 The Suicide Prevention Lifeline provides general information about helping someone who is suicidal.

-Michelle Clinger is the Clinical Director of Firelands Counseling and Recovery Services.
+Dr. Michelle Clinger is the Clinical Director of Firelands Counseling and Recovery Services.
 She is a Licensed Psychologist and a Licensed Professional Clinical Counselor.
 She obtained her Master’s Degree in December of 1986 and is approaching her 35th year of being a Behavioral Health Professional.